gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 Always create health check url that can determine if node is healthy or not, based on this the load balancer decides if the node is up or down.

-1. L3 - IP Based
+1. L4 - Transport Layer, routes based on IP address & port (TCP/UDP), doesn't inspect packet content.
-2. L4 - DNS Based
+2. L7 - Application Layer, routes based on HTTP content like URL, headers, cookies.
-3. L7 - Application Based
+3. DNS Based - resolves a domain to different IPs (eg: Route53 GeoDNS/latency routing), works at DNS resolution time before the request reaches a load balancer.

 Sticky sessions - Will assign the same user request to the same node in order to maintain the session state on the node.
 Ideally sticky session should be avoided, if the node goes down few users will experience outage.
 However in some cases